Helena, A Midsummer Night’s Dream, Des Moines Metro Opera

 Countess Ceprano, Rigoletto, The Metropolitan Opera

-Susanne Burgess, British-American soprano described as “a unique combination of precision and wonder (Opera Wire)” with “lyric splendor, and a rich, even legato (Parterre Box),” makes her Metropolitan Opera debut this as Countess Ceprano in Verdi’s Rigoletto, also joining the company covering in Cherubini’s Medea.
-Susanne spent the summer of 2022 at Des Moines Metro Opera to debut the role of Helena in Britten’s A Midsummer Night’s Dream.
+Birtish-American soprano Susanne Burgess, described as “a unique combination of precision and wonder” (Opera Wire) with “lyric splendor, and a rich, even legato” (Parterre Box), makes her Metropolitan Opera debut this season as Countess Ceprano in Verdi’s Rigoletto, also joining the company covering in Cherubini’s Medea.
+Susanne spent the summer of 2022 at Des Moines Metro Opera to debut the role of Helena in Britten’s A Midsummer Night’s Dream, a role she will return to at the Atlanta Opera in 2023-24 season.
+She will also return to the Metropolitan Opera this season for Carrie Cracknell’s new production of Carmen.

 For the 2020-2021 season, Susanne joined The Atlanta Opera for their “Reimagine Opera” series